 Composite encoding padding

 When both mantissa and exponent are sent on the wire for a decimal, the elements are packed by default.
 However, byte alignment may be controlled by specifying offset of the exponent within the composite encoding.
-See section Element offset within a composite type4.4.4.3 below.
+See section Element offset within a composite type for details.

 Examples of decimal fields